jeffrey equality brooks

 This group of paintings have a more graphic look,

-has a graphic that is painted so thick it seems to float above the silver textured background.
+NORMAL: has a graphic that is painted so thick it seems to float above the silver textured background.
 (24”x24” on stretched canvas)

 NORMAL: 40" remix - heavy emotional remix: i’ve done a few of these pills and i likely will continue to. i’m thinking about who gets to decide what is 'normal' and even a bit about questioning what types of people society needs right now may not be 'normal'.
 But I still wrestle with finding the balance between guys like k west telling bipolar kids to not take their meds (which I think is an awful idea ) and my fear that we are medicating the dreamers and inventors into "normals".
 These are my meditations as I make these paintings.